Johnson Controls profit weak; outlook cut

-Johnson Controls Inc (JCI.N) posted a lower-than-expected quarterly profit on Thursday due to weak demand for replacement batteries and higher costs, and cut its outlook for the current period, sending shares down as much as 8.9 percent.
+Johnson Controls Inc (JCI.N) posted a lower-than-expected quarterly profit on Thursday due to weak demand for replacement batteries and higher costs, and cut its outlook for the current period.

-He also pointed to weak demand in the auto replacement market for batteries and said profits were hurt by record high prices for the spent battery cores Johnson Controls uses in recycling lead.
+He also cited weak demand in the auto replacement market for batteries and said profits were hurt by record high prices for the spent battery cores Johnson Controls uses in recycling lead.
 Roell does not expect that combination to continue past the current quarter.

 Citing continued softness in its global markets and expectations for a lower euro, Johnson Controls now expects earnings this quarter to be flat to up 5 percent.
 That is down from earlier expectations for double-digit improvement.

-The company said restructuring initiated in the third quarter is targeted to improve profits in the building-efficiency and auto units and added that additional restructuring actions are expected in the fourth quarter.
+Johnson Controls said restructuring initiated in the third quarter is targeted to improve profits in the building efficiency and auto units, but added that additional restructuring actions are expected in the fourth quarter.

 RBC Capital Markets analyst Joseph Spak said in a research note that the results were "worse than feared."
 He said the outlook implied a range for the fourth quarter of 75 to 79 cents a share, compared with an analyst consensus of 89 cents.

-"It's not a pretty quarter all around," he said, noting softer-than-expected profit margins in the automotive and power-solutions units.
+"It's not a pretty quarter all around," he said, citing softer-than-expected profit margins in the automotive and power solutions units.

-Net income in the company's fiscal third quarter, ended on June 30, rose almost 17 percent to $417 million, or 61 cents a share, from $357 million, or 52 cents a share, a year earlier.
+Net income in the third quarter ended on June 30 rose almost 17 percent to $417 million, or 61 cents a share, from $357 million, or 52 cents a share, a year earlier.

 Excluding one-time items, Johnson Controls earned 64 cents a share, 2 cents below what analysts polled by Thomson Reuters I/B/E/S had expected.
 Analysts said a lower-than-expected tax rate contributed to the results.

-Sales in the building-efficiency unit fell 2 percent on weakness in Europe, while the auto business sales rose 7 percent as higher vehicle production in North America and Asia offset lower volumes in Europe.
-Power-solutions segment sales fell 3 percent as replacement battery demand in North America as well as battery demand for automakers in Europe were lower than expected.

-Shares of Johnson Controls fell as low as $25.80, and were still off 6.1 percent at $26.60 on the New York Stock Exchange in afternoon trade.

-(Reporting by Ben Klayman in Detroit; Editing by Chizu Nomiyama,; Lisa Von Ahn and Steve Orlofsky)
+(Reporting by Ben Klayman in Detroit; Editing by Chizu Nomiyama; Editing by Lisa Von Ahn)